PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Introduction

+For high-level vision tasks such as \ac{VO}, only a small fraction of raw pixel readings actually provide non-redundant, highly informative data.
+Hence, transmitting full images off-sensor results in unnecessary energy costs and wasted computational resources processing uninformative pixels (\eg, textureless areas).
+This paper aims to explore how frame-to-frame direct photometric rotation estimation could be fully distributed at the pixel level, eliminating the need to transmit photometric information off-sensors (enhancing privacy) and without relying on close-to-sensor centralized processors (\eg, FPGAs, embedded GPUs).
+While our focus is mainly theoretical, we draw inspiration from currently available emerging sensor-processing architectures such as SCAMP, where each individual pixel have some limited computational capability and can communicate pixel-to-pixel.

+We model our problem probabilistically as a factor graph and apply distributed inference using \ac{GBP}, a classical yet efficient and adaptable technique \cite{bishopPatternRecognitionMachine2006, davisonFutureMappingGaussianBelief2019} that has recently regained attention for distributed optimization \cite{ortizBundleAdjustmentGraph2020, sconaSceneFlowVisual2022, muraiRobotWebDistributed2022, nagataTangentiallyElongatedGaussian2023, muraiDistributedSimultaneousLocalisation2024}.
+In our approach, each pixel iteratively estimates the global camera motion in $\mathbb{SO}(3)$ via distributed consensus using only pixel-to-pixel message-passing.
+This paper is not limited to providing the theoretical grounds for such an algorithm, but also offers a comprehensive analysis of its characteristics and limitations.

-In summary, the contributions of this paper are: \begin{itemize} \item A novel vision-based frame-to-frame rotation estimation algorithm that, to the best of our knowledge, is the first that can be distributed at pixel-level using only local message-passing. \item An explicit and complete description of the \ac{GBP} framework applied to 3D rotations with additional insights for real-world deployment. \item An extensive evaluation of different proposed variants against established baselines on public datasets using real-world data and an in-depth analysis of the characteristics of the method. \end{itemize}
+We believe this study pushes the envelope for future design of general-purpose pixel-distributed motion estimation algorithms aligned with the emerging sensor-processing paradigm and paving the way for a future where sensors directly synthesize and output high-level motion cues (\cref{fig:variable}).
+In summary, the contributions of this paper are: \begin{itemize} \item We propose the first GBP-based direct-photometric frame-to-frame $\mathbb{SO}(3)$ rotation estimation algorithm to be distributed at the pixel level, relying solely on pixel-to-pixel message-passing. \item We provide a comprehensive description of the \ac{GBP} framework applied to 3D rotations, along with practical insights for real-world deployment. \item We conduct extensive evaluations, comparing various communication strategies and variants against established baselines on public datasets, supported by an in-depth analysis of the method's characteristics. \end{itemize}

-\section{Related work}
+\section{Related Work}

 As the field of \ac{VO} and \ac{VSLAM} reaches maturity \cite{davisonMonoSLAMRealTimeSingle2007, kleinParallelTrackingMapping2007,leuteneggerKeyframebasedVisualInertial2015, mur-artalORBSLAMVersatileAccurate2015,camposORBSLAM3AccurateOpenSource2021, engelLSDSLAMLargeScaleDirect2014,engelDirectSparseOdometry2018,qinVINSMonoRobustVersatile2018}, many established systems have been effectively migrated to hardware accelerators, offloading either the visual front-end \cite{weberrussFPGAAccelerationMultilevel2017, fangFPGAbasedORBFeature2017}, back-end \cite{boikosSemidenseSLAMFPGA2016, qinPIBABundleAdjustment2019} or even the entire pipeline \cite{vemulapatiORBbasedSLAMAccelerator2022, asgariPISCESPowerAwareImplementation2020}.
 More aligned with our paper, direct visual frame-to-frame rotation estimation is more closely related to optical flow estimation \cite{bakerDatabaseEvaluationMethodology2011} and direct image alignment \cite{lucasIterativeImageRegistration1981,bakerLucasKanade20Years2004}, which have also been extensively explored for hardware acceleration \cite{weiFPGAbasedRealtimeOptical2007,ishiiHighFrameRateOpticalFlow2012,bourniasFPGAAccelerationHorn2021}.
 Most of these adaptations, however, largely parallelize the computation of resource-intensive subtasks within each method while the joint estimation still occurs in a centralized manner within a specialized hardware architecture.